GrassLab/osc2021/README.md

 | 0856167    | Yunyung        | 許振揚| yungyung7654321@gmail.com  |

 ### Introduction
-In the previous lab, the file’s operations were only in the memory.
-In this lab, we are going to read data from an external storage device, modify it in the memory, and write it back.
-In addition, we are going to implement the basic of the FAT32 file system.
+Virtual memory provides isolated address spaces, so each user process can run in its address space without interfering with others.

+In this lab, we need to initialize the memory management unit(MMU) and set up the address spaces for the kernel and user processes to achieve process isolation

 ### Goals of this lab
+- Understand ARMv8-A virtual memory system architecture.

-- Understand how to read/write data from an SD card.
+- Understand how to design multitasking with virtual memory.

-- Implement the FAT32 file system.

-- Implement the FAT32 file system that meet the VFS interface.

-- Mount the FAT32 partition in sd card to VFS.

-- Read/Parse Master Boot Record(MBR) and FAT32 boot sector.

-- Understand how to access devices by the VFS.
+- Understand how to prevent invalid memory access.

-- Implement Open(lookup)/Read/Write/Create function and register to VFS interface for manipulating a file in FAT32 and sd card.

-- Understand how memory be used as a cache for slow external storage mediums.
+- Understand how the kernel manages memory for user processes.

+- Implement simple mmap

+- Understand how demand paging works.

+- Implement demand paging mechanism.

+- Understand how copy-on-write works.

 ## Directory structure
 ```